dsoglobal/dsowebsite/content/_index.md

           that big corporations benefit from.
 Our engagement with DSO has truly transformed our business and we expect to be able to hire many more survivors as a result.
-      - author: " Justin Forzano, Founder, Cameroon Football Development Program (CFPD)"
+      - author: " Justin Forzano, Founder, Cameroon Football Development Program (CFDP)"
         content: Working with DSO was a great pleasure and ultimately beneficial to the growth of our organization.
 Early on in the consulting engagement, DSO took time to get a deep understanding of operations and impact and